RELATIVE PRONOUN

 WHOSE

-Possession for people animals and things.
+Possession for people animals

 Do you know the girl whose uncle is a lawyer?